jet/dotnet-templates/README.md

 ## CONTRIBUTING

 Please don't hesitate to [create a GitHub issue](https://github.com/jet/dotnet-templates/issues/new) for any questions so others can benefit from the discussion.
-For any significant planned changes or additions, please err on the side of [reaching out early](https://github.com/jet/dotnet-templates/issues/new) so we can align expectationss - there's nothing more frustrating than having your hard work not yielding a mutually agreeable result ;)
+For any significant planned changes or additions, please err on the side of [reaching out early](https://github.com/jet/dotnet-templates/issues/new) so we can align expectations - there's nothing more frustrating than having your hard work not yielding a mutually agreeable result ;)

 ### Contribution guidelines - `equinox-*` templates